Private Tours to Plovdiv

 Custom tours

 On a Plovdiv day tour, I’ll be delighted to introduce you to this fascinating, ancient settlement.
-We can walk through the Old Town, sit by the river, explore museums or ancient amphitheaters.
-I can show you the local cuisine, the colorful nightlife of Plovdiv, or we could climb a hill to admire austere monuments and breathtaking views.
+We can walk through the Old Town, sit by the river, and explore museums or ancient amphitheaters.
+I can show you the local cuisine, and the colorful nightlife of Plovdiv, or we could climb a hill to admire austere monuments and breathtaking views.

 Located across both banks of the scenic River Maritsa, Plovdiv enjoys a proud position amidst the rolling, Thracian Plain.
 The Rhodopes rise to the south, the Balkans to the north… and the city is distinguished by the ancient hills that stand around it, once earning it the nickname, ‘City of Seven Hills.’